Posted on June 25, 2024

 When it comes time to replace or upgrade your RV battery, you have two choices: buy the same type of battery or choose a different battery to enhance your camping style.

-RV batteries come in four primary types: flooded lead-acid, gel-cell, AGM, and lithium.
+RV batteries commonly fall into four main categories: flooded lead-acid, gel-cell sealed lead-acid, AGM sealed lead-acid, and lithium (LiFePO4).
 Understanding the differences between these battery types will help you determine the best RV battery choice for your RV.

 Want to try out a different type of RV battery system than what you have or want to buy?
 Rent an RV and see if you'll need solar and lithium batteries or if you prefer to camp hooked up to shore power and only need an AGM, gel-cell, or lead-acid battery.

 Lead-acid batteries are the most common type of RV battery.
 These batteries require regular maintenance and take a long time to charge.
-Lead-acid batteries are also called flooded batteries because these types of batteries have a liquid electrolyte solution that covers all of the battery's internal parts.
+Flooded lead-acid batteries are one subtype of lead-acid batteries.
+They use a liquid electrolyte solution that covers the battery’s internal components, while AGM and gel batteries are sealed lead-acid variations.

 Pros